cleodora-forecasting/cleodora/website/content/docs/comparison.md

   Ruby on Rails.
 * The Cleodora UI aims to look more modern and be mobile friendly.
-* In PredictionBook it's only possible to make binary (yes/no) forecasts whereas making ones with several possible answers is on the roadmap for Cleodora.
+* In PredictionBook it's only possible to make binary (yes/no) forecasts whereas making ones with three or more possible answers is supported by Cleodora.
 * Development of PredictionBook seems to have stopped, except for dependency updates and bug fixes.
 Note that this is not necessarily bad.
 If a tool does